DirectOutput/TeensyStripController/README.md

-TeensyStripController 1.02
+TeensyStripController 1.03
 ==========================

-Firmware for a Teensy 3.1 or later to control WS2811/WS2812 based ledstrips.
+Firmware for a Teensy 3.1 or Teensy 3.2 to control WS2811/WS2812 based ledstrips.
 Fully compatible with the DirectOutput Framework.

 ![Teensy 3.1 with OctoWS2811 adaptor](http://www.pjrc.com/store/octo28_adaptor_6.jpg)

 Hardware
 --------
-This code has been designed for Teensy 3.1 or later.
+This code has been designed for Teensy 3.1 or Teensy 3.2.
 For easy installation of the ledstrips is is highly recommended to get a OctoWS2811 adaptor board as well.
-Both boards are available at http://pjrc.com/store/ For the Teensy be sure to get at least a Teensy 3.1, preferably the version which has the pins already soldered in.
+Both boards are available at http://pjrc.com/store/ For the Teensy be sure to get a Teensy 3.2, preferably the version which has the pins already soldered in.

 Ledstrips using the WS2812 are widely available on Ebay, AliExpress, Adafruit (Neopixels) and many other sources.
 Be careful when ordering ledstrips.
 After all these are low cost china products with all the pros and cons these products have.